zulfi-deen/swing/docs/PROJECT_STRUCTURE.md

 5. **Model Inference**
    - **Pilot Stocks**: Use TwinManager → Digital Twin predictions (with options encoder if enabled)
    - **Other Stocks**: Fallback to LightGBM/ARIMA
-   - Load graph from Neo4j → GNN processing
+   - Load graph from parquet cache → GNN processing
    - Options features passed to twins for gamma adjustment and PCR sentiment gating

 6. **Portfolio Construction**